crawler-dot-dev/api-sdk-javascript/README.md

 [![NPM version](<https://img.shields.io/npm/v/crawler.dev.svg?label=npm%20(stable)>)](https://npmjs.org/package/crawler.dev) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/crawler.dev)

+The crawler.dev API allows you to extract text from any kind of file or URL.
+You do not need to worry about mime-types, dynamic webpages, etc. You can throw any kind of file or URL at the API, and if there's text on it, it will be extracted and returned.
+Get your free API key at [crawler.dev](https://crawler.dev).

 This library provides convenient access to the [crawler.dev](https://crawler.dev) REST API from server-side TypeScript or JavaScript.

 The full API of this library can be found in [api.md](api.md).